 Further, vitamin K2 has two subtypes: MK-4 and MK-7.
 MK-4 is normally present in meat and dairy products, while fermented foods like soybean products, yogurt, Japanese natto and cheese are rich in MK-7.
 Experts consider these the most powerful and most important types of vitamin K2 in the body.
 MK-5 is typically a product of bacteria and present in fermented food, but MK-4 is the only form of vitamin K2 that isn’t a product of bacteria (x).

 Dietary Sources of Vitamin K

 Patients can get vitamin K from various types of food.
 Vitamin K1 is in leafy green vegetables, such as raw kale, turnip greens, broccoli, collard greens, Brussels sprouts and spinach.
 It is also in vegetable oils and some fruits.
 Vitamin K2 is in animal meat and fermented products, such as chicken, eggs, cheese, ground beef and butter (x).
-Even though vitamin K is present in food, some patients may also require or choose to take supplements in order to treat a deficiency or to get a consistent and controllable daily dosage.
+Even though it is present in food, some patients may also require or choose to take supplements in order to treat a deficiency or to get a consistent and controllable daily dosage.

 Benefits of Vitamin K

 Vitamin K is responsible for keeping the body’s organs in optimal condition.
 Some of its benefits include:

 To build strong bones, the body needs vitamin K to work with calcium.
 Typically, patients with high bone density have high vitamin K levels in the blood, while patients with low levels have lower bone density.
 This may increase the risk for osteoporosis (x).
 It mixes with other vitamins in order for the bones to develop properly and ensure that calcium is deposited in the bones.